clearpill/Monologue/README.md

 maybe like a diary or blog . who fckinhg knows .

-all of the cool people are on github anyways .
+all the cool people are on github anyways .